 Tonya Crawford, Director

 Medicare Ombudsman Group

 Division of Medicare Ombudsman Assistance - Belen Rodriguez, Director; Nancy Conn, Deputy Director

 Division of Ombudsman Research and Trends Analysis - Lisa Spradlin, Director

-Division of Ombudsman Exceptions - Bruce Miller, Director; Nicole Jones, Deputy Director
+Division of Ombudsman Exceptions - Nicole Jones, Acting Director; Nicole Jones, Deputy Director

 Office of Hearings

 Division of Hearings and Decisions - Lisa Ogilivie-Barr, Director

 Division of Jurisdiction and Case Management - Christine Blowers, Acting Director; Vacant, Deputy Director

 Kevin Simpson, Director; Vacant, Deputy Director